kokuraxc/doctor-appointment/docs/Notes.md

 - Install **C# Namespace Autocompletion** extension so as to automatically fill the namespace.

+### Code the project

+1. Start from the Contracts
+2. Then create controllers in API
+3. Create the Application service
+4. Set up Dependency Injection in program.cs.
+    - `builder.Services.AddScoped<ISlotsService, SlotsService>();`
+5.

 To trust the certificate run 'dotnet dev-certs https --trust' (Windows and macOS only)